 Adding the Colored Sections

 To create the orange and yellow sections, you can use either crayons or wax dye.
-For most people, it's easiest to obtain crayons, and they dye the wax evenly.
+Crayons are typically easiest to obtain, and they dye the wax evenly.
 However, crayons have pigments that can clog the wick, so the candles might not burn as well.
 If you are using the candles for decorative purposes only and not planning on lighting them, then crayons should be fine.
 If you do plan on lighting them, then wax dye is a better option.
 It is pricier, with fewer retail outlets that sell it.
-For this project, I used wax dye that I purchased online.
+For this project, wax dye purchased online was used.

 Melt the crumbled white wax just as you did for the first layer.
 When it is completely melted, add the orange dye, stirring with a wood skewer.
 If you are using crayons, cut them up into small pieces first.
 Start with about an inch of the crayon, and keep adding more until your desired color is reached.
 Similarly with the wax dye, start with a few flakes and gradually add more.
-Keep in mind that when the wax hardens, the color will be lighter than it appears in liquid form, so err on the side of saturation.
+Keep in mind that when the wax hardens, the color will be lighter than it appears in liquid form, so err on the side of saturation with candy corn wax.

 Because the orange section is usually the largest in candy corn, you'll need a larger quantity of melted wax.
 Therefore, look for a larger tin can that will hold more wax.
 I used a 47-ounce can of black beans (emptied and cleaned, of course).

-Make sure the first layer of white wax is solidified (I waited 24 hours), then pour the orange wax on top of it.
+Make sure the first layer of white wax is solidified, about 24 hours.
+Then pour the orange wax on top of it.
 About 75 percent of the mold should be filled after the orange wax is added.
 Let this layer of wax harden overnight.

-Melt more crumbled white wax in a tin can as you did with the first two layers.
-When it is melted, add pieces of either yellow crayon or yellow wax dye, stirring with a wood skewer.
+Melt more crumbled white wax in a tin can.
+When it is melted, add pieces of yellow crayon or yellow wax dye, stirring with a wood skewer.
 Remember that the resulting color will be lighter than it looks melted, so make sure the yellow is very saturated.